-Access the property from Boulder by heading north on hwy 36 to Lefthand Canyon Dr, merge right on Overland Rd pass through Jamestown, right on Bramer Rd, end at 166 Bramer Rd.
-Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be south on Bramer Rd to Overland Rd and west to the Peak To Peak Highway or east on Overland Rd to Hwy 36.
+Access the property from Boulder by heading north on 36 to the town of Lyons, head west on Hwy 7 to Arrowood Dr. Emergency evacuation from this property is dependent on the location of a fire at a given time.
+Two main evacuation routes could be west on Hwy 7 towards Estes Park or east on Hwy 7 to the town of Lyons.

 The new driveway will create a significant amount of site distrubance and soil compaction and will require the removal of few trees.
 The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is approximately 280 ft long.
-A pullout will be created with in 125 ft of the residence.
+The driveway is approximately 243 ft long therefore no turn around will be required.
+However, a hammerhead or "Y" turnout is highly recommended within 50 feet of the residence.
+Since the driveway is less than 400 ft., no pull-outs are required along the driveway however, an emergency pullout is recommended.